CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

 # Custom Controller

 In this example, we will demonstrate how to add a custom controller.
 This tutorial builds upon the previous [Attachments](./attachments.md tutorial.
-In the previous example, we used the built-in AppEngine Attachments controller to upload attachments.
+In the previous example, we used the built-in CompuTec AppEngine Attachments controller to upload attachments.
 In this new example, we will create a custom controller that handles the task of adding an uploaded attachment to a selected Sales Order.

 ---